upkie/upkie/README.md

 ./start_simulation.sh
 ```

-Now that the simulation spine is running, we can control the robot in Python, for example:
+Now that we have a spine is running, we can control the robot in Python.
+For example:

 ```python
 import gymnasium as gym